TeknonTheou/JavaScript-Projects/README.md

 Classic Tic-Tac-Toe Game, with sound effects and line drawing animation.

 <h2>Calculator</h2>
 A basic 4 function calculator, with add, subtract, multiply and divide functions.

+<h2>UFO Game</h2>
+A simple game using html and JavaScript coordinate settings to move a UFO around the screen, capturing "energy units" with a score keeper and timer to see how fast player can reach 10.

+<h2>Car Maze</h2>
+Guide a car through a maze using html and JavaScript coordinates and a timer to see how fast player can get through maze.